JiwonPark-97/spreadsheet/Spreadsheet/README.md

 # Comments to Evaluators:

-    I defined a Cell class with getters and setters.I also added a helper method IsValid that checks the validity of a cell name.
+    I defined a Cell class with a getter for contents.
+I also added a helper method IsValid that checks the validity of a cell name.

 # Assignment Specific Topics